Smen, a preserved butter found in Morocco and other parts of North Africa, is a tradition that dates back centuries.

 In fact, an old Berber custom is to bury a sealed jar of smen on the birth of one’s daughter, and to dig it up on the daughter’s wedding day, to flavour the food cooked for the guests.
 How awesome is that?

 You’ll find smen used in all manner of dishes in Morocco and the rest of the Maghreb region: in couscous, tagine recipes and even as a spread.
 Given its strong constitution, a little goes a long way!
 While I almost always have some homemade smen at home, I use it very selectively as it’s not very popular with the family!

-You’ll find all sorts of smen here, and so much better than the mass produced ones you find in large shops.
-There are some really old smen here and surprisingly, the aroma and flavour isn’t as off putting as the slightly younger versions.
-One of my favourites is the smen made with khlie, a type of preserved Moroccan meat.
-I currently have some maturing in the fridge and will do a post on it shortly.
+You’ll find all sorts of preserved butter here, and so much better than the mass produced ones you find in large shops.
+There are some really old tubs here and surprisingly, the aroma and flavour isn’t as off putting as the slightly younger versions.
+They are more mellow and rather pleasant.

-If you fancy trying some smelly Moroccan butter, here’s an easy recipe!
+If you fancy trying some “smelly” Moroccan butter, here’s an easy recipe!
 I am giving you the simplest version.
 You could also add herbs to the smen by brewing about a quarter cup of strong oregano or mint tea and kneading the tea into the butter.